top of page

 After reading about the realizations that Westover makes throughout her journey, reading back on her description of the Indian Princess feels bittersweet.
 Although her father told her countless stories about their little patch of Idaho, after exploring the world beyond her home in the isolated mountains, we gradually realize with Westover that she was never taught what to do when she “could no longer search the horizon for the Princess” — her story thus comes a full circle, where all the little fragmented bits of setting and imagery are tied back together to weave a narrative of her conflict between her taught identity and her created identity.

 As seen in these two examples, an author’s usage of setting and landscape in their writing is critical to moving their narrative forward.
-Whether it be fiction, like Never Let Me Go, or a nonfiction memoir, like Educated, literary landscaping serves to ground the reader in the work and create a sense of place from which symbols and themes are developed.
+Whether it be fiction, like Never Let Me Go, or a nonfiction memoir, like Educated or classical literature, literary landscaping serves to ground the reader in the work and create a sense of place from which symbols and themes are developed.
 Thus, even though the setting may be often overlooked, the details are intentional choices made by the author, and ought to be carefully evaluated to better appreciate the beauty that is English literature.

 ABOUT THE BLOGGER